Dnefedkin/docs/content/_index.md

     Cloudprober exports probe results as counter based metrics that work well with Prometheus and Grafana.
 *   Built-in implementations for the most common probe types: PING, HTTP, UDP, DNS.
 *   Abritrary, complex probes can be run through the external probe type.
 For example, you could write a simple script to insert and delete a row in your database, and execute this script through the 'EXTERNAL' probe type.
+*   Standard metrics - _total_, _success_, _latency_.
+Latency can be configured     to be a distribution (histogram) metric, allowing calculations of               percentiles.
-*   Fast and efficient ping prober implementation that allows probing thousands of hosts with minimal resources.
+*   Fast and efficient PING and UDP probe implementations that allows probing       thousands of hosts with minimal resources.
 *   Strong focus on ease of deployment.
 Cloudprober is written entirely in Go and compiles into a static binary.
-It can be easily deployed through docker containers.
-Thanks to the automated target discovery, there is usually no need to re-deploy or re-configure cloudprober in response to the most of the changes.
+It can be easily deployed, either as a standalone binary or through docker containers.
+Thanks to the automated, continuous, target discovery, there is usually no need to re-deploy or re-configure cloudprober in response to the most of the changes.
 *   Low footprint.
 Cloudprober docker image is small, containing just the statically compiled binary and it takes very little CPU and RAM to run even